Pi (π)

 Calculating Pi Yourself

-There are many special methods used to calculate π and here is one you can try yourself: it is called the Nilakantha series (after an Indian mathematician who lived in the years 1444–1544).
+Here is a better method you can try yourself, it is called the Nilakantha series (after an Indian mathematician who lived in the years 1444–1544).

 It goes on for ever and has this pattern: